Choosing Longboard Wheels

 OFFSET LONGBOARD WHEELS

-If you're looking for extreme grip, you can flip your offset wheels inside out.
+If you're looking for extra grip, you can flip your offset wheels inside out.
 This can give you the most amount of grip, but once the wheels start sliding, they can be harder to control and give a more abrupt hookup.

 CORE SIZE & SHAPE